milvusrobotics/docs/source/2_introduction_to_ros.rst

 In this example, We have a robot that connected to our home wifi network and rambles in our house.
 Otherside, Our PC is connected to same network.
 Note that if there is one ROS master is running on Robot side, there is no need to open second master if we aren't doing some experimental things.

-The laser_sensor_node is hardware node and it connected to laser range finder device via some channel (for ex. serial communication).
+The ``laser_sensor_node`` is hardware node and it connected to laser range finder device via some channel (for ex. serial communication).
 It reads raw data and makes it readable by ros nodes.
 And publishes to ``laser_scan`` topic.

 The gmapping node subscribes to that ``laser_scan`` topic and it generates map with it via fusing other datas from other topics.

 Finally that the RViz node is running on our Personal Ubuntu computer, not in robot's computer.
-First, It locates ``laser_scan`` topic via previously defined ros_master with its ip.
+First, It locates ``laser_scan`` topic via previously defined ``ros_master`` with master's ip.
 After that, Our RViz reads laser data from ``laser_scan`` topic via network channel.

 Also In this example, RViz is connected to other topics and reads other datas.
 The Map data is one of them.
-Reads map and laser data to show laser data (red lines and dots) on the map for knowledge of where is the collusions or free areas from robot's view:
+Reads map and laser data to show laser data --red lines and dots-- on the map show knowledge of where is the collusions or free areas from robot's view:

 .. figure:: _static/gmapping.png
    :align: center